 How to get involved

 3–6 hours a week.
-You'll need to find and map existing pollinator habitats to support and gather your tools and signage to maintain.
+You'll need to find and map existing pollinator habitats in your school grounds and then gather your tools and signage to improve and maintain.